The Lennon Sisters: Career on The Lawrence Welk Show

+Tragedy

 In summer 1969, the Lennon Sisters were filming episodes for their upcoming variety series, Jimmy Durante Presents the Lennon Sisters Hour.
 After filming five episodes, the Lennon Sisters went on a two-week hiatus.

 On August 12, 1969, their father, William Lennon, was shot and killed in the parking lot of the Venice Golf Course in Marina Del Rey, where he worked as a private instructor.
 Shortly before his death, Lennon had retired from managing his daughters' careers; he had been on set at every one of their television appearances since 1955.
 William Lennon was killed by a former Air Force officer named Chet Young.
 Young, who had previously been committed to Atascadero State Hospital and judged to be “dangerously insane”, believed that he was married to Peggy and was convinced that William Lennon stood in the way of his "marriage" to Peggy and had to be eliminated.
-Two months later, Young used the same weapon on himself to commit suicide.
+Two months later, Young used the same weapon on himself to die by suicide.
 The sisters discovered an unopened letter containing a cut-out of their father, a picture of a gun pointed at his head, and the words "High Noon" (the time of the murder).
 The sisters were devastated by their father's death, and in the wake of the murder, their new show was impacted by this tragedy and lasted only one and a half seasons.